brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ---
 layout: post
-title:  "Scaling a GPT model with 3D parallelism via ZeRO and DeepSpeed"
+title:  "Scaling a GPT model with ZeRO and DeepSpeed"
 categories: [machine learning, Transformer, GPT, DeepSpeed]
 tags: [machinelearning]
 ---

 In the [previous post]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}), we built GPT-lite - a small version of the GPT model - and trained it on the "[Tiny Shakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt)" dataset.
-In this post, we will use the same model and scale it on a network of GPUs using [DeepSpeed and ZeRO](https://arxiv.org/abs/1910.02054) (Zero Redundancy Optimizer), a scaling technique detailed before [in this post]({{ site.baseurl }}{% post_url  2020-05-28-AI-Supercomputing-2 %}).
+In this post, we will use the same model and scale it on a network of GPUs using [DeepSpeed and ZeRO](https://arxiv.org/abs/1910.02054) (Zero Redundancy Optimizer), a multi-dimensional scaling technique detailed [in this post]({{ site.baseurl }}{% post_url  2020-05-28-AI-Supercomputing-2 %}).
 We'll use the `deepspeed` package for `python`.

 ### 3D Parallelism

-A GPT model allows for three types of parallelism, that can be combined into what is commonly called by **3D parallelism**:
+A GPT model allows for three types of parallelism, that can be combined into what we call **3D parallelism**:
-1. **Data parallelism**, by dividing the number of datapoints (batch size) across all compute resources.
+1. **Data parallelism**, by dividing the number of datapoints (batch size) across all processors, and using the average of the gradients across resources to perform the updates.
-2. **Pipeline parallelism**, by delegating different layers (or blocks of layers) of the model to different resources.
+2. **Pipeline parallelism**, by delegating different layers (or blocks of layers) of the model to different processors.
-3. **Model or Tensor parallelism**, by dividing the *tensors* on each layer across the processors.
-It may refer to two distinct implementations:
+3. **Model parallelism**, by dividing the *tensors* on each layer across the processors.
+It can be implemented by two distinct approaches:
-   - **ZeRO** and **Fully-Sharded Data Parallelism** are equivalent data parallelism with distributed data storage.
-The computation on each processor is exactly the same as data parallel training.
-The main distinction is: in data parallelism, all processors hold a copy of the full model, and all processor models are kept in sync by averaging gradients at the end of every epoch.
+   - **ZeRO** and **Fully-Sharded Data Parallelism** are equivalent to data parallelism with distributed data storage.
+The main distinction is: in data parallelism, all processors hold a copy of the full model, and all models are kept in sync by averaging gradients at the end of every epoch and performing similar gradient updates.
 However, In ZeRO, the tensors for the parameter, gradients and optimizer states are distributed/partitioned/**sharded** across all the processors and scattered/gathered when needed.
 Thus the name: Zero-Redundancy *Optimizer*, but not data.
-ZeRO provides memory saving compared to data parallelism because of the partitioning of various tensors before and after the computations, but the `forward`/`backward` reduces still happens in full form i.e. the activations are passed between layers in the original size and shape.
-Therefore, ZeRO is distributed data parallelism approach on distributed memory, despite being called model parallelism (on the optimizer states).
+ZeRO provides memory savings compared to data parallelism because of the partitioning of various tensors before and after the computations.
+An important remark is that the activations on the `forward` and `backward` still happen in full form i.e. they are not distributed and need to be kept on all processors for the backpropagation to work.
-   - **Tensor parallelism** is a more intense approach of tensor parallelism that divides not just the parameters, gradients and optimizer states, but also the computation.
+   - **Tensor parallelism** is a more intense approach of model parallelism that divides not just the parameters, gradients and optimizer states, but also the computation.
 This requires the operations and the layer activations (the output of the forward pass) to be also sharded - horizontally or vertically - and distributed across processors.
 This approach requires a modification of the computations to work in a distributed manner.
-Therefore, it is a model-specific strategy, which is why is supported by DeepSpeed, but not provided by it, except in some implementations such as [Megatron-ML](https://www.deepspeed.ai/tutorials/megatron/).
+Therefore, it is a model-specific strategy.
+This is supported but not provided by DeepSpeed, except in some implementations such as [Megatron-ML](https://www.deepspeed.ai/tutorials/megatron/).

+Also, **ZeRO can be set with three different stage**.
+Each trade represents a different level of memory redundancy.
+In practice, it is a tradeoff between memory usage and communication required to communicate distributed tensors:
+1. **stage 1**: the optimizer states (e.g., for Adam optimizer, 32-bit weights, and the first, and second moment estimates) are partitioned across the processes, so that each process updates only its partition.
+2. **stage 2**: the reduced 32-bit gradients for updating the model weights are also partitioned such that each process retains only the gradients corresponding to its portion of the optimizer states.
+3. **stage 3**: the 16-bit model parameters are partitioned across the processes.
+ZeRO-3 will automatically collect and partition them during the forward and backward passes.
+- **stage 3 with Infinity**, an offload engine detailed in [ZeRO-Infinity](https://arxiv.org/abs/2104.07857), which can offload to both CPU and NVMe memory for huge memory savings.

+Here we will focus on model parallelism with the fully-sharded data parallel approach, with ZeRO stage 3.

 Finding the best combination of the three levels of parallelism is a hard problem.
 This is a resources allocation problem across the 3D volume in the data, parameters and layers space.
-It aims at finding the best partitioning across the 3D volume, and allocating different partitions to different compute resources, in a way that best balances the compute time and/or memory across resources.
-In practice, balanced compute across resources allows for a low overall runtime, and balanced memory allows for an increase of the model size.
+It aims at finding the best partitioning across the 3D volume, and allocating different partitions to different processors, in a way that best balances the compute time and/or memory across resources.
+In practice, balanced compute across resources allows for a low overall runtime, and balanced memory allows for an increase of the maximum model size.

 {: style="text-align:center; font-size: small;"}
 <img width="55%" height="55%" src="/assets/GPT-lite-DeepSpeed/GPT_3D_parallelism_2.png"/>

 {: style="text-align:center; font-size: small;"}
-The resources allocation problem vizualized as a (color-coded) allocation of compute resources in the 3D space of data, layer and parameter dimensions.
-A GPT model allows for 3D parallelism as a combination of: pipelining across blocks/layers of the model, data parallelism across datapoints in the input batch, and model/tensor/vertical parallelism across the parameters of each layer.
+The resources allocation problem vizualized as a (color-coded) allocation of processors in the 3D space of data, layer and parameter dimensions.
+A GPT model allows for 3D parallelism as a combination of: pipelining across blocks/layers of the model, data parallelism across datapoints in the input batch, and sharded/model/tensor/vertical parallelism across the parameters of each layer.
 Source: [Microsoft Research Blog](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/)

 ### Main code, spelled out

-We start by matching the dimensions of our *GPT-lite* model architecture to the *GPT-3 Small* model description in [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165) (Fig 2.1), by changing the following variables in the original <a href="/assets/GPT-lite-DeepSpeed/gptlite.py">model implementation</a>:
+We start by matching the dimensions of our *GPT-lite* model architecture to the *GPT-3 Small* model description in [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165) (Fig 2.1), by changing the following variables in the original <a href="/assets/GPT-lite-DeepSpeed/gptlite.py">python implementation</a>:

 ```python
 # depth of the network as number of decoder blocks.